How we deal with anti-social behaviour

-Compliance with the conditions of the ABC will be monitored by the relevant officers and reviewed at the CIAG after 6 months.
+Compliance with the conditions of the ABC will be monitored by the relevant officers and reviewed at the CHARMM after 6 months.

-If the conditions are complied with for a full year, the ABC will be cancelled by the CIAG and the recipient informed accordingly.
+If the conditions are complied with for a full year, the ABC will be cancelled by the CHARMM and the recipient informed accordingly.